dbrumley/binary-editing-for-fuzzing/binary-intro/binary-intro.md

     apt-get upgrade -y && \
     apt-get install -y binutils

-We can now run `objdump` against a binary of our choosing.
+We can now run `objdump`, and see what options are available.

 ```
 root@d5ec5618a4ed:~# objdump /bin/ls